 My co-workers have attributed their need for subtitles, especially with shows like Game of Thrones, to thick accents or heavy mumblecore.
 I don’t disagree — a lot of prestige television involves mumbling and thick, heavily-coached accents.
 (We’re looking at you, True Detective.)
 Subtitles are simply a necessity, especially if you want to make sense of the action.

 I would push that argument a little further, though: I want to read the script.
 I’m the person at the art museum who’s going to read the entire blurb next to the painting.
 I’m also a fan of the audio walking tours and when the waiter describes the specials.
 The script is half the process!
 That’s the foundation for the movie or show, and I want to see it!
 Show me how the sausage is made.

 (Alas, sometimes, if you read the subtitles, you will become keenly aware of how bad a script is.
 Famous In Love could have been a fun show for me.
 It wasn’t.)

 If you hate subtitles — I know there are many of you out there — consider this: There are people in this world who have one job, and that is to write subtitles.
 They are the ones who come up with stuff like this:

 I know that directors probably didn’t envision their art this way.
 Cinematographers want the screen to have a specific look, blah blah blah.
 The actors want to communicate the words — they don’t want some little bottom-screen scroll to help out.
-But hey — I like captions.
+But captions were meant as an assistive tool for people that are deaf and hard of hearing — and I like them too.
 I enjoy the art of them.
 I'm needy and high-maintenance when it comes to television.
 I don't just need to hear everything; I need to know exactly how it was said, who said it, and whether the sound effects are bestial squalls or gentle donkey brays.
 If you want to watch with a clean screen, go elsewhere.
 Or, better yet, get over your fear of subtitles.